Nutrient Management

 • thin stems and retarded development; and,

-• reduced number of leaves, panicles, and grains per panicle
+• less leaves, panicles, and grains per panicle

 Right amount.
-Use results of MOET/ MOET App and RCM as basis in properly determining the amount of P to apply.
+Use results of MOET/ MOET App or the recommendations of RCM as basis in properly determining the amount of P to apply.

 Right timing.